zarusz/SlimCluster/README.md

 # SlimCluster

 SlimCluster has the Raft distributed consensus algorithm implemented in .NET.
+Additionaly, it implements a dynamic cluster memberlist (where nodes come online and go offline/die) with few discovery options.

+* Memberlist is required to maintain what instances constitute a cluster.
+* Raft consensus helps propagata state across the micro-service instances and ensure there is a leader instance performing the coordination of work.

-The library goal is to provide a common groundwork for coordination of your distributed micro-services using Raft protocol.
-It promisses to have a developer friendly API and pluggable architecture.
+The library goal is to provide a common groundwork for coordination of your distributed micro-service instances allows the developer focus on the business problem at hand.
+It promisses to have a friendly API and pluggable architecture.

 The strategic aim for SlimCluster is to implement other algorithms to make distributed .NET micro-services easier and not require one to pull in a load of other 3rd party libraries or products.